-To achieve signing and enveloping, any of the signed-only and encrypted-only formats may be nested.
-This is allowed because the above formats are all MIME entities, and because they all secure MIME entities.
+The signed-only, encrypted-only, and compressed-only MIME formats can be nested.
+This works because these formats are all MIME entities that encapsulate other MIME entities.

 An S/MIME implementation MUST be able to receive and process arbitrarily nested S/MIME within reasonable resource limits of the recipient computer.